 Before you decide on an investment plan, speak with a knowledgeable financial professional about the potential ramifications.
 You might discover that some plans are better than others in ensuring that your child gets the maximum help from you.

 Looking for expert advice?
-Paladin can connect you with a financial advisor matching your needs.
-Using Paladin is free and easy.
-Just fill out their online form and in a day or two, Paladin will email you a list of advisors you can choose to interview to find out if they can help you reach your goals.
+Paladin Registry can connect you with a financial advisor matching your needs.
+Using Paladin Registry is free and easy.
+Just fill out their online form and in a day or two, Paladin Registry will email you a list of advisors you can choose to interview to find out if they can help you reach your goals.

 Teach Your Child Good Money Management Lessons